 NEPA requires a systematic approach to mitigation called sequencing.
-The sequencing of mitigation, as outlined in 40 CFR 1508.20, is as follows:
+The sequencing of mitigation is as follows:

 - Avoiding the impact altogether by not taking a certain action or parts of an action. - Minimizing impacts by limiting the degree or magnitude of the action and its implementation. - Rectifying the impact by repairing, rehabilitating, or restoring the affected environment. - Reducing or eliminating the impact over time by preservation and maintenance operations during the life of the action. - Compensating for the impact by replacing or providing substitute resources or environments.